pazcm/websites-design-spot/README.md

   - Users can filter designs by category to get specific designs for their needs.

 - Contact/
-  - Provide information to the users and a form to contact with the company.
+  - Provides information to the users and a form to contact with the company.

 - Footer/
-  - Give information About the company, Services links, Social links.
+  - Gives information About the company, Services links, Social links.

 - Authentication: Registration (Sign up) and Log in / Log out /
   - Users can register in the site, once their are authenticated they are able to order and pay for a design.